unraid/docs/docs/legacy/FAQ/Check_Disk_Filesystems.md

     section below, and follow its instructions **VERY CAREFULLY**.
     The **\--rebuild-sb** option requires
     answers that must be **PERFECT**!
-If you are unsure about anything, consider asking for assistance on the unRAID forums.
+If you are unsure about anything, consider asking for assistance on the Unraid forums.

 * Note: If **reiserfsck** performs write operations to repair the file system, parity **will** be maintained.